StarBeat/cpu-gpu-arch/gpu/PowerVR_PC.md

 **TA** - Tile Accelerator, determines which tiles contain each transformed primitive.<br/>
 **TLA** - ?<br/>
 **TSP** - Texture and Shading Processor.
 Applies colouring operations, like fragment shaders, to the visible pixels.<br/>

+### Timings

+NativeSDK has function `PVRScopeReadTimingData()` which returns time intervals.
+Each type of interval can overlap with another type because they executed in different queues (vertex, fragment, compute hw queues).
+Vulkan timestamps are not supported in PowerVR GPUs, on other devices writing timestamp implicitly adds barrier and prevents GPU to overlap execution.
+To measure multiple passes you can sum all intervals or calculate min/max time of all passes, depends on what information you need.

 ## BXM-8-256